Small Press Expo: History

-Both the Expo and ICAF, scheduled for September 14–16, were cancelled in 2001 due to creators' travel difficulties related to the September 11, 2001 attacks.
-The so-called SP-Xiles event was held on September 16 in Brooklyn, New York to in some ways replace the canceled Expo; it raised $1925.00 for the American Red Cross and the New York Fire Fighter's 9-11 Relief Fund.
+In 2001, both the Expo and ICAF, scheduled for September 14–16, were canceled due to creators' travel difficulties related to the September 11, 2001 attacks.
+The so-called SP-Xiles event was held on September 16 in Brooklyn, New York, to in some ways replace the canceled Expo; it raised $1,925.00 for the American Red Cross and the New York Fire Fighter's 9-11 Relief Fund.

+In 2005, the show returned to a Saturday-Sunday event, a format it has retained every since.

 In 2011 SPX began a new charitable initiative, the Graphic Novel Gift Program.
 Through this initiative, SPX purchases graphics novels on behalf of a local library system, as selected from a list of works from participating publishers.
 SPX provides participating libraries with a pull list and a budget.
 The selected books are provided to the library as a gift of the Small Press Expo.
-Artist Lili Carre created a special book plate that is included with each volume provided through the SPX Graphic Novel Gift Program.
+For the program's first year, which featured donations to the Montgomery City-County Public Library, artist Lilli Carré created a special bookplate that was included with each volume provided.

+Also in 2011, SPX established a partnership with the Library of Congress to create the Small Press Expo Collection, an archival initiative preserving the festival’s history and representative works from the independent comics community.
+The collection includes Ignatz Award nominees, original art, and promotional materials, and is regarded as the first programmatic institutional effort to document contemporary small-press comics in the United States.

-The 2020 edition of the show, scheduled to be held September 12–13, was cancelled due to the COVID-19 pandemic; the Ignatz Awards ceremony was held online.
+The 2020 edition of the show, scheduled to be held September 12–13, was canceled due to the COVID-19 pandemic; the Ignatz Awards ceremony was held online.
 The 2021 edition of the show was also held entirely online.